madebynota/DIALUPSITE/README.md

 9. Update Open Graph and Twitter description tags in `index.html` and `reader.html` to highlight that a new magazine has been released.
 10. Test changes after restarting the server with `npm start`.

+### Adding New Videos to the Home Page
+The primary tradeoff we have to make is between video file-size (related to video quality) and video load time.s The larger the file size, the slower it'll be on our website.
+That said, there's more work to be done on how to setup our caching and lazy-loading approaches to make this work better!
+Here's a few guidelines for now:

+- Videos should be under 1.5MB.
+- Videos should be in a format [supported by HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats).
+All of the current videos are MP4s.
+- Remove the audio tracks from every video, which can cut the file size down by about ~12.5% (from observation).
+This can be done using typical video-editing software, or with the FFMPEG CLI (`ffmpeg -i example.mkv -c copy -an example-nosound.mkv`.
+- Videos should look reasonable displayed at large sizes.
+- Videos should be shot in landscape mode.